Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in Medicine is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Medicine welcome submission of the following article types: Book Review, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Case Report, Protocols, Curriculum, Instruction, and Pedagogy, Classification, Data Report, Erratum, Focused Review, Frontiers Commentary and Addendum.
+The specialty sections of Frontiers in Medicine welcome submission of the following article types: Book Review, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Case Report, Protocols, Systematic Review, Curriculum, Instruction, and Pedagogy, Classification, Data Report, Policy Brief, Erratum, Focused Review, Frontiers Commentary and Addendum.

 When submitting a manuscript to Frontiers in Medicine, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.